 So - with this approach, much of our work is targeted towards integrating interdisciplinary sciences into the understanding, management, and restoration of ecosystems in landscapes.

-For the past two decades, collaborations have resulted in a suite of Ecological Landscape Model applications that are being used in restoration planning for the Everglades region in south Florida, USA.
+For the past few decades, collaborations have resulted in a suite of Ecological Landscape Model applications that are being used in restoration planning for the Everglades region in south Florida, USA.
 The regional application of our Everglades Landscape Model (ELM) builds upon decades of research and monitoring data in the greater Everglades region, encompassing an area almost the size of the USA's state of Connecticut.

 Much of the basis for the generic modeling framework, and its associated conceptual models and algorithms, are based on our experience in working in this diverse south Florida system that ranges from upland pine forests, to freshwater marshes, and to mangrove forests along the estuaries.